Explicit Sarkisov program for regular surfaces over arbitrary fields and applications

-\begin{proof} \autoref{crs:1}: Let $X\to B$ be a Mori fibre space that is rational.
+\begin{proof} \autoref{crs:1}: Let $X$ be a projective regular rational surface endowed with a Mori fibre space structure $X\to B$.
 By \autoref{cor: rat_deg_5} it holds that $K_X^2\geq 5$, and so $K_X^2\in\{5,6,8,9\}$ by \autoref{lem:no-minimal-dp7} and \autoref{prop: conic-bundle-vs-dP}.
 If $K_X^2=9$, the claim follows from \autoref{lem: SB}.
 If $K_X^2\in\{5,6\}$ then either $\rho(X)=1$ and $X$ is a del Pezzo surface, or $X$ admits a Mori conic bundle structure to $\p^1_\k$.
 In the latter case, $X$ is a del Pezzo surface admitting a birational morphism as described in the statement by \autoref{prop: Mori-conic-bdl-dP}.
 If $K_X^2=8$, then either $X$ is a Mori conic bundle structure to $\p^1_\k$, or $\rho(X)=1$.
 In the former case, $X=\F_n$ is a Hirzebruch surface because the only possible Mori conic bundle obtained from $\mathbb{P}^2_\k$ of degree 8 is $\mathbb{F}_1$ and a link of type II takes Hirzebruch surfaces to Hirzebruch surfaces.
 In the latter case, since $X$ has a rational point (for example by the Lang-Nishimura theorem; see \cite[Theorem 3.6.11]{Poo17}), we have that $X$ is a quadric in $\p^3_\k$ by combining \autoref{prop: divisibility-dp8} with \autoref{lem: dp8-vs-quadric}.

 \autoref{crs:2}: The list of links follows from \autoref{crs:1} and \autoref{prop: link_I}, \autoref{prop: link II dP}, \autoref{lem:links type II conic fibrations} and \autoref{prop: links IV}. \end{proof}